Laurence Skog: Education

-Laurence Edgar Skog was born in Duluth, Minnesota, the oldest of four children.
-Skog was a graduate of the University of Minnesota at Duluth from where he received a Bachelor of Arts in botany with a minor in chemistry in (1965).
-Skog earned his Master of Science in botany at the University of Connecticut at Storrs (1968) and PhD in plant taxonomy from Cornell University in 1972.
+Skog was a graduate of the University of Minnesota at Duluth from where he received a Bachelor of Arts in botany with a minor in chemistry in 1965.
+In 1968, Skog earned a Master of Science in botany at the University of Connecticut at Storrs.
+His thesis was on the Coriaria.

+Skog earned a PhD in plant taxonomy from Cornell University in 1972.